jonlpersson/ed-latimore/site/_posts/2021-09-30-how-to-get-closer-to-a-friend.md

 tags:
   - how-to-make-friends
 description: >-
   Tired of surface-level relationships?
-Here's how to be close friends with someone
+Want to be closer to the friends you have?
+This article shows you how to be closer with friends & loved ones
 image: /assets/images/thumbnails/ed-laughing-with-friends.jpg
 ---
 We all want friends with benefits.